rust-lang/book/second-edition/nostarch/appendix.md

 text about what this appendix contains?
 Quick example below -->
 <!-- Done! /Carol -->

-This appendix is a glossary of Rust's syntax, including operators and other symbols that appear by themselves or in the context of paths, generics, trait bounds, macros, attributes, comments, tuples, and brackets.
+This appendix is a glossary of Rust’s syntax, including operators and other symbols that appear by themselves or in the context of paths, generics, trait bounds, macros, attributes, comments, tuples, and brackets.